Spain woman wins spy cam case over pasty

 But the European Court in Strasbourg found that under Spanish data protection law the workers should have been informed that they were under surveillance.
 The spy camera violated their right to privacy, the judges ruled, in López Ribalda v Spain.

-In that case, the court ordered Spain to pay each of the five women €4,000 in damages, a well as €500 in costs to four, and €569 in costs to one.
+In that case, the court ordered Spain to pay each of the five women €4,000 in damages, as well as €500 in costs to four, and €569 in costs to one.

 MSA had made them aware of visible cameras in the shop, but not of hidden cameras.